Privacy Policy

 9. Data Processing Addendum (B2B)

 If you're a business customer in the EU, UK, or other GDPR-equivalent jurisdictions, our Data Processing Addendum (DPA) is available on request.
-Email privacy@rackwatch.io with your company name and we'll send the current version.
+Email privacy@rackwatch.io with your company name and we'll send the current version (countersigned within 10 business days).

 10. International transfers